Mary Lou Bruner

 Mary Lou Bruner is an American retired educator and former political candidate.
 Bruner was a public school teacher and counselor for 36 years before retiring and becoming an activist.
 She attracted national attention during her 2016 campaign for the Republican nomination for an East Texas seat on the Texas State Board of Education because of her controversial and extreme views on topics including President Barack Obama, the science of evolution, Islam, and homosexuality.
-She has expressed her belief that Obama was a gay prostitute, that Islam's goal is to conquer the USA, that pre-K programs encourage children into homosexual marriage, and that being a Democrat equates to being a mass-murderer.
+She has expressed her belief that Obama was a gay prostitute, that Islam's goal is to conquer the US, that pre-K programs encourage children into homosexual marriage, and that being a Democrat equates to being a mass-murderer.
 Bruner, who has been called the "looniest politician in Texas," has been publicly ridiculed for her views.
 Bruner said in an interview: "I don't know why I'm getting so much attention.
 I'm just saying what I believe."

 Bruner advanced to a runoff election, but lost in May 2016.